derrod/legendary/README.md

 ; Disables the notice about an available update on exit disable_update_notice = false

+[Legendary.aliases]
+; List of aliases for simpler CLI use
+HITMAN 3 = Eider
+gtav = 9d2d0eb64d5c44529cece33fe2a46482

 ; default settings to use (currently limited to WINE executable) [default]
 ; (linux) specify wine executable to use